JetBrains/intellij-platform-plugin-template/README.md

 ### Changelog

-When delivering a new release, it is important to let your audience know what is the updated version offering.
+When delivering a new release, it is essential to let your audience know what the updated version offering is.
 The best way of handling that is to attach the changelog.

-Changelog is a curated list containing information of any new features, fixes, deprecations, and so on.
+The changelog is a curated list containing information of any new features, fixes, deprecations.
 If provided, such list would be available in a couple of places: [CHANGELOG.md](./CHANGELOG.md) file, [Releases page][releases], [What's new][marketplace-plugin-page] section in Marketplace's Plugin page and inside of the Plugin Manager's item details.

-There many different methods of handling the project's changelog.
+There are many different methods of handling the project's changelog.
 One of them, used in the current template project, is the [Keep a Changelog][keep-a-changelog] approach.

 ## Useful Links